Digital Learning for Parents/Families

 To be prepared for the modern workforce and the complexity of the 21st Century, students should master 21st century learning skills.
-Click HERE to see resources available to teachers to help build students' 21st Century Competencies.
+Click 21st Century Learning to see resources available to teachers to help build students' 21st Century Competencies.

 In a digital world, students need regular opportunities to learn how to stay safe and act appropriately online.
-Click HERE to access WCSD's Digital Citizenship resources.
+Click Digital Citizenship to access WCSD's Digital Citizenship resources.

 WCSD students use a variety of digital learning tools to enhance learning and engage with the modern world.
 WCSD is implementing a rigorous vetting process to ensure student privacy and security while using digital learning tools in the classroom.
-Click HERE to learn more about Digital Learning Tools.
+Click Digital Learning Tools to learn more about Digital Learning Tools.

 Computer Science is more than just computer programming.
 It is computational thinking, logical reasoning, critical thinking, and problem-solving.
 These are tools students need to be successful in the 21st Century and the future yet to come.
-Click HERE to access WCSD's Computer Science and Coding resources.
+Click Computer Science to access WCSD's Computer Science and Coding resources.

 Have a question related to digital learning in WCSD?
-The FAQs HERE answer a variety of common questions for parents, guardians, and families.
+Click Frequently Asked Questions to get answers to a variety of common questions for parents, guardians, and families.